-The URL of your proxy server, for example proxy.example.com: 8081.
+The URL of your proxy server, for example, proxy.example.com:8081.

-Note: Guzzle (the http library used by Nextcloud) is reading the environment variables HTTP_PROXY (only for cli request), HTTPS_PROXY, and NO_PROXY by default.
+Note: Guzzle (the HTTP library used by Nextcloud) reads the environment variables HTTP_PROXY (only for CLI requests), HTTPS_PROXY, and NO_PROXY by default.

-If you configure proxy with Nextcloud any default configuration by Guzzle is overwritten.
+If you configure a proxy with Nextcloud, any default configuration by Guzzle is overwritten.
 Make sure to set proxyex-clude accordingly if necessary.